Dinno-DEV/leafboard/feature_documentation/feature_ideas/Selector.md

 # Do
-- signals button ID when a button is selected, if no ID, name is signalled.
+- signals button ID when a button is selected.
+If the button is not an id button, ignores it.
 - unselect all buttons under the node that has the same id.

 # Don't